 UBC uses many learning technologies to support online courses.
-A few common ones are Canvas for accessing course content and activities, Microsoft OneDrive and Teams for collaboration and secure file storage, Proctorio for taking asynchronously proctored exams, and Zoom for attending lectures and taking synchronously proctored exams.
+A few common ones are Canvas for accessing course content and activities, Microsoft OneDrive and Microsoft Teams for collaboration and secure file storage, and Zoom for attending lectures and taking invigilated exams online.

 Get to know Canvas